 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 The harassing company pays our fees.

 They’re legit.
 According to the Better Business Bureau (BBB), Apex Asset Management, LLC is a legitimate collection agency, founded in 1997, and the BBB established its profile page in 1999.
-Buzzfile estimates AAM’s annual revenue at $12.1 million and the size of its staff at 185 people.
+Buzzfile estimates Apex Asset Management’s annual revenue at $12.1 million and the size of its staff at 185 people.

 Apex Asset Management collects delinquent accounts for providers of healthcare, utilities, retail services, and education, as well as commercial business-to-business collections.
 AAM’s medical collections portfolio “ranges from sole practitioners to systems in excess of 1,500 doctors… with a hospital base that ranges from rural Critical Access Centers to Academic Medical Centers ranked among the top 20 largest and best equipped in the nation.”
 Medical collection services include self-pay early out billing; bad debt collections; and batch eligibility and presumptive charity screening.

 AAM’s retail, utility, and education divisions employ a standard suite of third-party collection services, including skip tracing, balance and payment verification, consumer credit reporting, and legal process assistance.
 Accounts assigned to their commercial collections division “route directly to dedicated senior staff, who are specialized with years of experience…to handle each commercial account professionally and individually.”